node4jserhk/Javascript_Ignite_2015/resources.md

   - http://electron.atom.io/
   - maintained by github
   - based on a part of chromium called content module

-  - allowing one can build desktop application with web technology e.g. HTML + CSS + Javascript
+  - allowing one to build desktop application with web technology e.g. HTML + CSS + Javascript
   - Example:
       + Microsoft Visual Code